dukeofbrookhaven/GTFSTransportExperiments/README.md

 ## Authors

-* **Miles Duke** - *Initial work* - [TransportRamblings](https://github.com/TransportRamblings)
+* **Miles Duke** - *Initial work* - [GTFSTransportExperiments](https://github.com/GTFSTransportExperiments)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project is copyright 2017.
-Please contact the author for redistribution.
+This experimental project is copyright 2017, with no real intention to distribute.
+If you see an actual useful application, I might be willing to turn IP rights over to an appropriate community.